User Guide: Support Agent Tab

 Line chart cards plot events across an X-axis, which is usually a measure of time.
 There can be multiple lines in on one chart card, which is useful for comparing multiple streams of data, such as events in one day at different sites or events on a specific day compared to on average.

 World map cards track GPS coordinates of organization devices, plotting the locations the devices reported from on a zoom-enabled world map.

 Data Table Cards

-The left-most icon allows the user to pin the selected column, resize columns, and reveal the tool panel.
+The left-most icon allows the user to pin the selected column or resize columns.

 The middle icon allows the user to filter the rows by individual data points by showing the selected rows in the table and hiding the unchecked rows.